Fabulous Funnies: Rights problem

 The first episode of Fabulous Funnies aired with a segment based on Tumbleweeds, but Filmation didn't actually have the rights to the strip.
 The strip's creator, Tom K. Ryan, said that he would give approval for his comic to appear in the show pending a look at the scripts and designs, but the producers believed that he had already given permission.
 After the first episode aired, Ryan called producer Lou Scheimer and said that he wouldn't sue, as long as the strip didn't appear in any further episodes.

-Special

-In 1980, CBS released a special called The Fantastic Funnies.
-Produced by Mendelson/Melendez Productions, it brought back most of the characters from the show, with new ones, most famously from Garfield and Peanuts.